Sea Harvest Corporation v Duncan Dock Cold Storage: Background

-It was common cause that a sprinkler system would either have extinguished the fire or at least have served to control it.

-In an action for damages against the respondents, the appellants alleged that the respondents had been negligent in failing to instal a sprinkler system.
-A Provincial Division dismissed their claims.
+In the Cape Provincial Division, Judge Edwin King found in favour of the respondents on the issue of liability.
+An appeal was heard in the Supreme Court of Appeal on 1 and 2 November 1999, and judgment was delivered on 26 November 1999.

 Judgment

+The Supreme Court of Appeal was unanimous in dismissing the appeal and confirming the lower court's judgment.
+The majority judgment was written by Judge of Appeal Douglas Scott and joined by Judges of Appeal J. W. Smalberger, Craig Howie, and Robin Marais; Judge of Appeal Piet Streicher wrote a separate concurrence with different reasons.

-In an appeal, the court held (per Scott JA, with Smalberger JA, Howie JA and H Marais JA concurring, and Streicher JA concurring but for different reasons) that the true enquiry was whether, in all the circumstances, the project engineer (who had designed the facility and who, as project-leader, had co-ordinated the work of various professional firms engaged to assist in the project) had been negligent in failing to install a sprinkler system, and whether the port engineer's failure to insist upon its installation had been both wrongful and negligent.
+For the court, Scott held that the true enquiry was whether, in all the circumstances, the project engineer (who had designed the facility and who, as project leader, had co-ordinated the work of various professional firms engaged to assist in the project) had been negligent in failing to install a sprinkler system, and whether the port engineer's failure to insist upon its installation had been both wrongful and negligent.

-Whether what had been labelled as the relative theory of negligence (articulated in Mukheiber v Raath) or what had been labelled as the absolute or abstract theory of negligence (articulated in Kruger v Coetzee) was adopted, it should not be overlooked that, ultimately, the true criterion for determining negligence was whether, in the particular circumstances, the conduct complained of fell short of the standard of the reasonable person.

-Whichever formula were adopted, the court held that there should always be a measure of flexibility to accommodate "grey area" cases: The need for various limitations to the broadness of the enquiry where circumstances so demanded had long been acknowledged.
-It had thus been recognised that, while the precise or exact manner in which the harm had occurred need not have been foreseeable, the general manner of its occurrence had to have been reasonably foreseeable.
+Whether what had been labelled as the relative theory of negligence (articulated in Mukheiber v Raath) or what had been labelled as the absolute or abstract theory of negligence (articulated in Kruger v Coetzee) was adopted, the true criterion for determining negligence turned ultimately on whether, in the particular circumstances, the conduct complained of fell short of the standard of the reasonable person.
+Whichever formula were adopted, the court held that there should always be a measure of flexibility to accommodate "grey area" cases: the need for various limitations to the broadness of the enquiry where circumstances so demanded had long been acknowledged.
+It had thus been recognised that, while the precise or exact manner in which the harm had occurred need not have been foreseeable, the general manner of its occurrence must have been reasonably foreseeable.